CWEzio/Notes/drake.md

     /opt/drake/lib/python3.8/site-packages/stubs
     ```
 The autocomplete is better with the auto-generated `stub` files, though there would still be some bugs.
 For better performance, you might need to modify the generated stub files manually.

+> 2022.11.30 Updatae:
+Per [this issue](https://github.com/RobotLocomotion/drake/issues/16987), drake now provide the pyi helper files.
+I do not need to generate by myself.
 ## Miscellany
 - `auto` cannot deduce the correct type of `context`.
 (Or maybe `context` can only be constructed by a system's method?)
 Use compound type (reference or pointer) for construction.
 For example
     ```c++